ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/README.md

    # this installed our updated files in /opt/Omega2-GarageDoors-MQTT2HA-Daemon, go there
    cd /opt/Omega2-GarageDoors-MQTT2HA-Daemon
    # (this makes sure our new files arrived in desired location)

+   # re-enable the service
+   /etc/init.d/gardoors-daemon enable

    # restart the service with your new version
-   sudo /etc/init.d/gardoors-daemon start
+   /etc/init.d/gardoors-daemon start

    # check status of the running script
-   sudo /etc/init.d/gardoors-daemon status
+   /etc/init.d/gardoors-daemon status  # look for "Running" vs. "NOT Running"

    # if the status looks good then remove the older isntall directory
    rm -rf /opt/Omega2-GarageDoors-MQTT2HA-Daemon-old